What is a design brief and why is it needed?

 I know this all seems overwhelming, but working with designers doesn’t have to be so intimidating and we are here to use our knowledge and experience to help you achieve creative goals and outcomes.

-Common challenges new businesses face are establishing a brand image or you have project that you need graphics for, but you don’t have a professional designer on staff.
+Common challenges new businesses face are establishing a A brand is a name, term, design, symbol or any other feature that identifies one seller’s good or se… More image or you have project that you need graphics for, but you don’t have a professional designer on staff.
 That’s why you are here reading this, right?
 It’s almost like this article on how to write a design brief was written just for you.

 Some other common business challenges in relation to design are: